-OFFICE OF THE GOVERNOR — News Release — Governor Ige announces Rent Relief and Housing Assistance ProgramPosted on Sep 8, 2020 in COVID-19 News Releases, Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige announces Rent Relief and Housing Assistance ProgramPosted on Sep 8, 2020 in COVID-19 News Releases, Latest Department News, Office of the Governor Press Releases

 Honolulu – Governor David Ige announced today the launch of the State of Hawai‘i Rent Relief and Housing Assistance Program (RRHAP).
 The program provides assistance for Hawai‘i renters who have experienced a reduction in income because of unemployment or a reduction in work hours due to the COVID-19 pandemic and are at risk of eviction.

 Funded by Federal CARES Act appropriations, the program provides renters at risk of eviction with assistance in making monthly rent as well as financial counseling.

 Applications are currently being accepted for housing payments due between August 1, 2020 and December 28, 2020.
 The program is administered by non-profit partners Catholic Charities Hawai‘i and Aloha United Way.

 “The COVID-19 pandemic and its financial impacts have affected all across the state and in our communities,” said Governor Ige.
 “This program provides essential support directly to help those most at-risk and in need.
 We are grateful to be partnering with Aloha United Way and Catholic Charities Hawai‘i.”

 Rob Van Tassell, Catholic Charities Hawai’i CEO and president said, “Working with clients who are struggling financially during this pandemic, Catholic Charities Hawai’i understands that many who have lost their jobs are one step away from homelessness as they cannot afford to pay their rent.
 This emergency rental assistance program will help keep tenants in their homes and safely sheltered, while ensuring landlords are properly compensated.”